Lewerow/katas/banknotes/JavaScript/README.md

 ```

 For running calls via HTTP server you need to have a working network connection,
 as some libraries (MetroUI and jQuery) are fetched from CDNs.
+Server will be started on port 8080